-Coconut oil is easily my favourite multi-purpose product.
-Our favourite is the Organic Virgin Coconut Oil from Progressive.
-I use it everyday for various purposes from cooking to moisturizing.
+Coconut oil is easily my favorite multi-purpose product.
+Our favorite is the Organic Virgin Coconut Oil from Progressive.
+I use it every day for various purposes from cooking to moisturizing.
 But, what if we told you it could do more?
 Here are 10 crazy ways to use coconut oil you probably didn't know about.

 1. Remove crayon from walls.

 This one's for you, moms and dads.
 We know you love your kids but hate it when they do whacky things like exercise their creative power on your clean white walls.
 Luckily, the solution is right in your pantry!
 Coconut oil rubs away crayon marks beautifully.
 It also works for scuff marks on the floor and when mixed with baking soda, combats sticky messes!

 Cold and dry climates can often make your nasal passages dry, itchy and prone to cracking.
 Moisturizing your nostrils with a bit of coconut oil can help prevent those nasty nosebleeds from happening.

 This 3-ingredient shaving cream recipe is so easy to make and looks fluffy enough to eat.
 In fact, it's made of coconut oil, olive oil and shea butter which actually means it's edible.
 So if you accidentally ingest some while shaving your beard, no biggie :)

 Magic chocolate what?!
 Remember ordering ice cream with chocolate dip from the ice cream truck when you were younger (or last week)?
 The guy would coat the ice cream in this velvety liquid chocolate syrup which would harden over the ice cream.
 And biting into it was like texture heaven--perfectly crunchy, sweet and followed by creamy ice cream goodness.

 Well, friends, you can recreate that magical experience with just two ingredients: melted chocolate and coconut oil.

 It's true.
 We tried it over our mint chocolate chip banana ice cream recipe.